 “Answer,” I snarl at the blinking yellow light that appears in the middle of my dream.
 It obscures the strippers and the cotton candy.
 The call connects with no video.
 This is okay, because the strippers are likely sexier than whoever’s sticking their nose into my subconscious.
 “What the fuck do you want?”

-“Rick Stern?”

-Male, human, polite.
+“Rick Stern?”The voice is male, human, polite.

 “Yeah, who’re you?”

 “This is Paul Chippers.”

 I’m confused.
-Quintillionaire media moguls don’t call washups like me.
-They have people to do that.
+Paul Chippers the media mogul?
+Quintillionaire don’t tend to call washups like me.
+And even if they did, they have people to do that.
 Hell, their people have people, and those people have people.
 There’s supposed to be a whole army of people’s people between me and this guy.
+That’s just the way of things.
 It’s for my protection, and not the other way around.
 Economic titans like Paul Chippers play by a different set of rules than the rest of us.
 He’s in a realm where us mere mortals get trampled as a reward for standing around and looking dumb.

 “I’ve got a proposition for you,” he says.